This portfolio was designed as a desktop OS. Open on a laptop for the full experience.

 People behind a purchase

-This is not just a feature — it's a story about the people behind a purchase.
+This is not just a feature.
+It's a story about the people behind a purchase.
 Users need to understand in one page: who's buying, what they buy, how much, how often, and from where.

 02 — Actionability